≡ Menu

 Origin of the Thai Ridgeback Dog Breed

 Eastern Thailand, otherwise known as Isan, is the home of the Thai Ridgeback.
 This rural area full of rice paddies is where the Thai Ridgeback worked.
-Killing off rats and rodents was important to protecting the crop, as was watching over the whole field.
+Killing off rats and rodents was essential to protecting the crop, as was watching over the whole field.
+And while these guys are not new to Thailand, they only made their way to America in 1994, so they’re still relatively new to the West.
+They were first imported by a man by the name of Jack Sterling.
+He is also responsible for naming them.

 The Thai name…

-These dogs have pointed ears, and wrinkly foreheads.
-This dog is a strong looking dog that has slightly loose skin but a smooth coat and short hair.
+These dogs have pointed ears and wrinkly foreheads.
+This dog is a strong-looking dog that has slightly loose skin but a smooth coat and short hair.
 They have cute, almond-shaped eyes not commonly found among dogs.
 Their eye color can range from brown to blue.

-Steel grey or silver, black or “blue”.
-Of course, by blue we don’t mean bright blue or royal blue, but rather a blue grey.
+Standard Colors include Steel grey or silver, black or “blue.”
+Of course, by blue, we don’t mean bright blue or royal blue, but rather a blue grey.
+The word “ridgeback” describes a “ridge” of hair growing against the direction of the rest.
+This occurs along the spine, hence the term ridgeback.

-One thing you definitely…
+One thing you…

 Similar Breeds